-Smart Grid monitoring and management tools to enable the distribution system operator (DSO) to optimally manage the low voltage distribution network in the presence of increasing intermittent RES penetration and with the aim to contain the problems they create to grid stability.
+- A smart contract enabled, blockchain based LFM/LEM platform which will facilitate both peerto-peer energy/flexibility transactions as well as the sell/purchase of flexibility to Smart Grid actors. - IoT enabled DER Flexibility management tools both in a peer-to-peer distributed fashion, but also through a centralized aggregator. - Smart Grid monitoring and management tools to enable the distribution system operator (DSO) to optimally manage the low voltage distribution network in the presence of increasing intermittent RES penetration and with the aim to contain the problems they create to grid stability.

-In parallel to the aforementioned technology solutions that will be created and demonstrated in the project, PARITY will also deliver all the necessary additional elements that are critical for the effective deployment, replication and proliferation of the PARITY solution.
+In parallel to the technology solutions that will be created and demonstrated in the project, PARITY will also deliver all the necessary additional elements that are critical for the effective deployment, replication and proliferation of the PARITY solution.
 These include: